DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why Your Sleep Schedule Sucks (And How To Fix It!) - HealthyGamerGG.md

 3. c
 4. d
 5. Food
 	1. Start breakfest with Oatmeal (High Fiber, High satiety, low calorie), so that you wont have huge lunch.
-	2. Pre-emphasis lunch
+Like 08:00
+	2. Pre-emphasis lunch.
+Eat lunch before you hungry, like 11:30, not too calorie dense, e.g a sandwich.
+Calorie deficit breakfest makes you crave unhealthy food.
+	3. 6-7pm, Eat whatever you want.
+You gonna be famished because of calories deficit.
+High GI will make you pass the fuck out.